Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces: Experiments

-We consider the problem of designing an optical system for an augmented reality (AR) see-through display\footnote{The code for the optical design problem is proprietary, but we aim to open source a surrogate model for reproducibility by the time of publication}.
+\paragraph{Optical design problem} We consider the problem of designing an optical system for an augmented reality (AR) see-through display.
 This optimization task has $146$ parameters describing the geometry and surface morphology of multiple optical elements in the display stack.
 Several objectives are of interest in this problem, including display efficiency and display quality.
-Each evaluation of these metrics requires a computationally intensive physics simulation of the optical system that takes several hours to run.
-In order to obtain precise estimates of the optimization performance at reasonable computational cost, we conduct our evaluation on a neural network surrogate model of the optical system rather than on the actual physics simulator.
+Each evaluation of these metrics requires a computationally intensive physics simulation that takes several hours to run.
 In this benchmark, the task is to explore the Pareto frontier between display efficiency and display quality (both objectives are normalized w.r.t. the reference point).
 We consider $250$ initial points, batch size $q=50$, and a total of {$10$,$000$} evaluations.
-As {$10$,$000$} evaluations and $146$ dimensions are out of reach for the other BO baselines, we run $q$NEHVI, $q$ParEGO, TS-TCH, TSEMO, and MOEA/D-EGO for {$2$,$000$} evaluations and DGEMO for {$1$,$000$} evaluations.
+This is out of reach for the other BO baselines due to runtime considerations, and so we run $q$NEHVI, $q$ParEGO, TS-TCH, TSEMO, MOEA/D-EGO, for {$2$,$000$} evaluations and DGEMO for {$1$,$000$} evaluations.
+We were only able to run LaMOO-CMAES for $7,600$ evaluations before it overflowed GPU memory.
 Figure~\ref{fig:real_world_experiments} shows that \ALG achieves substantial improvements in sample efficiency compared to NSGA-II.
-We observe that none of the other BO baselines are competitive with NSGA-II.
+Furthermore, observe that no other baselines are competitive with NSGA-II except in the very small sample regime (less than $500$ evaluations).